thesillygoober/MinecraftTogether/README.md

 Easy Server Start
 - Select start a server, select the server, and your done.

+Support for Tunneling Software - *IN DEV*
+- Allows you to instantly start tunneling software while using easy server start if you can't port forward.
+(Examples are ngrok and playit.gg)

 Syncing to Remote Repositories - *IN DEV*
 - This will allow you to have multiple devices be able to run your server without data loss.
 For example, if you have a laptop and a desktop, you can decide to run it on either if you don't feel like leaving the other on for an extended period of time.